Daorson: History

 Map depicting the Adriatic Sea region in Pre-Roman time.

 Illyrian Coin found at Daorson, Bosnia and Herzegovina.

 Daorson was built around a central fort or acropolis, surrounded by cyclopean walls made of huge stone blocks (similar to those in Mycenae, in Greece).
 The acropolis would have housed all of the important administrative, public and religious buildings.
 The defensive wall extending from southwest to northeast was 65 metres long, 4.2 metres wide, and from 4.5 to 7.5 metres high with doors and towers on both sides.

 The remnants of numerous wine amphorae have been found, including some ceramic fragments.
 The most valuable of the finds is a bronze helmet decorated with a series of mythological figures.
 The inscription on it is similar to the inscription on a helmet found in North Macedonia.
 The remnants of a granite sculpture of Cadmus and Harmonia have also been found.
-This piece includes an Illyrian relief with thirteen snakes and five pairs of eagle's wings.
+This piece includes an Illyrian relief with thirteen snakes and five pairs of eagle wings.
 A small building housed a mint facility.
 Thirty-nine different coins were discovered in this building, the majority (29) depicted King Ballaios, who ruled after 168 BC.
 Money was of immense importance to the Daorsi, allowing the tribe to remain independent while securing their business, cultural and trade links with other groups.

 After the Daorsi were attacked by the Delmatae, they joined Issa in seeking the protection of the Roman state.
-The Daorsi abandoned Caravantius and fought on the side of the Romans, contributing with their strong navy.
+The Daorsi abandoned Caravantius and fought on the side of the Romans, contributing their strong navy.
 After the Illyrian Wars the Romans gave the Daorsi immunity.